streamthoughts/azkarra-streams/site/content/en/docs/Developer Guide/Concepts/_index.md

 ## Component

-In Azkarra, any object that form your streams application (e.g: `TopologyProviders`) and are registered to and managed by an `AzkarraContext` instance is called a **component**.
+In Azkarra, any object that forms your streams application (e.g: `TopologyProviders`) and is registered to and managed by an `AzkarraContext` instance is called a **component**.

 More generally, a component is an object that is instantiated, assembled, and configured by a  `AzkarraContext` instance.

-The concepts of component enables the implementation of the [dependency injection](./dependency-injection) pattern in Azkarra.
+The concepts of component enable the implementation of the [dependency injection](./dependency-injection) pattern in Azkarra.

 ## StreamsExecutionEnvironment

 Azkarra uses the concept of `StreamExecutionEnvironment` to safely execute your `Topologies`.
-Indeed, your are not anymore responsible to create and start a new `KafkaStreams` instance by yourself.
+Indeed, you are not anymore responsible to create and start a new `KafkaStreams` instance by yourself.
 This is done by the `StreamExecutionEnvironment`.

 A `StreamExecutionEnvironment` is responsible for creating, configuring and starting a new `KafkaStreams` instance for each `Topology` you provide.